 “No, not Ray.”
-I have no idea who Ray is.
+I had no idea who Ray was.
 “Try again.”

 Something clicked.
 His face tightened, his lips parted slightly, and he began to cry.
 “Chris…”

 Just as quickly, his expression muddled, and the stare returned.
 He nodded.
-And nodded.
+And nodded again.

 I engaged him in talk as best as possible and took a few photographs.

 He held my hand off and on, muttering things like, “I used to have lots of money.
 No more.
 It’s okay, it’s okay.
 Madelyn [his deceased wife] is coming soon.”

 Aides began wheeling patients to the dining room for lunch.

 “You seen Mama?” he asked.
 His mother had died some forty years earlier.
 “She ain’t been by.”

 “No, but you’ll see her soon,” I said.
 “She’s waiting.”

 A shadow of a smile played on his lips.
 He nodded once.
 “I love everybody.”
 He nodded again.
 “Everybody loves me.”